 Source

 Both CBD and H4CBD come from hemp.
-While CBD is a direct hemp derivative, however, H4CBD undergoes a process of transformation, including hydrogenation, to reach its final form.
+While CBD is a direct hemp derivative, H4CBD is artificially modified, via hydrogenation, to reach its final form.

-As a result, H4CBD must technically be considered a synthetic cannabinoid even if it is only as synthetic as margarine.
-It’s technically possible to synthesize CBD as well, but with this cannabinoid so abundant in hemp, there is no incentive to do so.
+As a result, H4CBD must technically be considered a synthetic cannabinoid, even if it is only as synthetic as margarine.
+It’s technically possible to synthesize CBD as well.
+However, this cannabinoid is so abundant in hemp that there is no incentive to produce it synthetically.

 Structure

-H4CBD has been structurally altered to take on a different form from CBD.
-Four additional hydrogen atoms have been added to the “head” of the molecule, changing its inherent properties.
+H4CBD has been structurally altered to be slightly different from CBD.
+To transform CBD to H4CBD, four additional hydrogen atoms have been added to the limonene head of the molecule, replacing two carbon-carbon double bonds with single bonds, and, thereby, changing its shape and inherent properties.

 Effects